ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/04-dynamic-arrays.md

 How about increasing the capacity with 100 elements, every time the array behomes full:

     push(stack, value):
-        if stack.size == stack.array.size:    // If the internal array is full,
+        if stack.size == stack.arr.size:   // If the internal array is full,
-            newCapacity = stack.size + 100   // increase its capacity with 100 elements
+            capacity = stack.size + 100    // increase its capacity with 100 elements
-            resize(stack, newCapacity)
+            resize(stack, capacity)
-        stack.array[stack.size] = value
+        stack.arr[stack.size] = value
         stack.size += 1

 Suppose that we want to push $n$ values to an empty stack (where $n$ is much larger than 100).